muppin/mastering-DevOps/Kubernetes/Important points.md

 - Azure Kubernetes Service (AKS): Allows up to 250 pods per node irrespective of the size of the node.
 - Amazon Elastic Kubernetes Service (EKS): Imposes a pod limit depending on the node size.
 For example, t3.small allows only 11 pods, while m5.4xlarge allows 234 pods.
 - **Note**: This article uses “nodes” and “worker nodes” synonymously.
 We don’t discuss master node sizing in this post.

+### Diff between blue-green and Canary deployment strategy

+Blue-green deployment and canary deployment are both deployment strategies used in software development and release management, but they have different approaches and purposes:

+1. **Blue-Green Deployment**:
+   - In a blue-green deployment, two identical production environments (blue and green) are maintained.
+   - Only one environment serves live user traffic at a time, while the other remains inactive.
+   - When a new version of the application needs to be deployed, it's deployed to the inactive environment (green).
+   - After thorough testing and verification, traffic routing is switched from the active environment (blue) to the newly deployed environment (green).
+   - Blue-green deployments aim to minimize downtime and reduce risk by providing a safe rollback mechanism if issues are discovered with the new version.
+   - Blue-green deployments are typically used for major releases or updates and involve switching traffic between entire environments.

+2. **Canary Deployment**:
+   - In a canary deployment, a small subset of production traffic (the "canary") is routed to the new version of the application while the majority of traffic continues to be served by the stable version.
+   - The canary deployment allows for gradual testing of the new version in a production environment, monitoring its performance, and gathering feedback.
+   - If the new version performs well and shows no issues, more traffic can gradually be shifted to it until all traffic is routed to the new version.
+   - If issues are detected with the canary deployment, traffic can be quickly reverted back to the stable version, minimizing the impact on users.
+   - Canary deployments are often used for incremental releases, A/B testing, or testing the impact of changes in a real-world environment before fully deploying them.

+In summary, the main difference between blue-green and canary deployments lies in their approach to deploying and testing new versions of an application.
+Blue-green deployments involve switching traffic between entire environments (blue and green), while canary deployments involve gradually routing a small subset of traffic to the new version for testing and validation before fully deploying it.
+Both strategies aim to minimize risk and downtime during deployments but use different mechanisms to achieve this goal.